jfecher/ante/README.md

 ---

-Ante is a low-level functional language for exploring safe, shared mutability, effects, and other fun features.
+Ante is a low-level functional language for exploring safe, shared mutability, algebraic effects, and other fun features.
 Here's a quick taste:

 ```scala
 foo (x: mut Bar) (y: ref a) {Clone a} {Fail}: a =